sensapex/umsdk/README.md

 Precompiled windows binaries can be found in http://dist.sensapex.com/misc/um-sdk/latest/

-All subdirectories under src/ contain qmake project (.pro) files.
-There are also visual studio solution and project files under src/lib/windows/ .

 ### Documentation

 Generate doxygen documentation and examine doc/html/index.html for details.
-There is a sample application in src/sample/ . and precompiled Doxygen documentation in http://dist.sensapex.com/misc/um-sdk/latest/doc/ .
+There is a sample application in examples/sample/ . and precompiled Doxygen documentation in http://dist.sensapex.com/misc/um-sdk/latest/doc/ .

 ### Changelog

 umsdk is new major development branch that is based on the legacy ump-sdk.
 Main differences are:

+- Support form CMake

 - function names are changed from `ump_foo_bar` to `um_foo_bar` if function is usable for multiple type of Sensapex devices i.e. not only manipulators (uMp).